 The spectrogram is an image that shows how the spectrum changes over time.
-This is different from the PSD, which averaged all the spectral magnitudes from a shorter time (on the order of seconds).
+This is different from the PSD, which breaks the signal into shorter time intervals (on the order of seconds) and averages their spectral magnitues.
 So, if there are important changes in the spectrum over time, they will be lost or distorted through the averaging process.
 For the spectrogram, the x-axis is time, and the y-axis is frequency in Hz.
 The amplitude of the spectrum is mapped into a range of colors based on an amplitude-to-color mapping indicated in the color bar to the right of the image.
 For an empty cage test, this ideally should have a uniform appearance over time.
-This graph is useful for identifying intermitted noise problems, where vibrations are not persistent over the entire analysis period.
+This graph is useful for identifying intermitted noise problems.
 Changes seen over the time axis of the spectrogram in an empty cage test could be caused by a heating and air conditioning system going on and off, or a machine turning on for limited periods of time.
 In the case of an occupied cage, it typically shows periods of activity and inactivity.
-For a good signal during rest periods (low energy over the frequency spectrum), a 1 to 5 Hz band can typically be seen resulting from the animal's thorax pressure during respiration.
+For a good signal during rest periods (low energy over the frequency spectrum), a 1 to 5 Hz band can typically be seen, which results from the animal's thorax pressure during respiration.
 If this is observed, then the cage environment is good for tracking the sleep and wake patterns of these animals.
 The amplitudes in these spectrograms are clipped and scaled to better bring out what is happening in the lower power portions of the analysis window.

-Examples of spectrograms from empty and occupied cages are shown in Figure 11.
-The only empty cage example is shown in Figure 11a.
+Examples of spectrograms from empty and occupied cages are shown in Figure 13.
+The only empty cage example is shown in Figure 13a.
 Note the uniform appearance over time relative to the other spectrograms.
-The frequency range between 6.5 and 8 Hz shows a resonance that changes power levels over time, but not its frequency position.
-This consistent frequency location is characteristic of the cage and platform's machine vibrations or mechanical resonances.
+The frequency range between 6.5 and 8 Hz shows resonances that change power levels over time, but not its frequency.
+This consistent frequency location is characteristic of the cage and platform's machine vibrations or mechanical resonances of the cage and its platform.
 This could result from nearby foot traffic or the ventilation system causing the cages/platform to shake.
 This would appear in the PSD as peaks around 6.5 and 7.7 Hz.
 Quasi-periodic motions from breathing typically generate spectral peaks between 1 and 4 Hz that are best seen in extended periods of low activity.
 Breathing rhythms generate peaks at frequencies corresponding to their rate - the number of breaths per second.
-The frequency corresponding to this rate is sometimes referred to as the fundamental frequency.
-A periodic signal that is not a simple sinusoid, will also have peaks at integer multiples of that frequency (harmonic frequencies).
-These fundamental and harmonic patterns are seen in the low-activity portions of Figs. 11b-11d.
+The frequency corresponding to this rate is sometimes referred to as the fundamental frequency (harmonic frequencies).
+These fundamental and harmonic patterns are seen in the low-activity portions of Figs. 13b-13d.
 The yellow blocks streaking in the vertical direction are periods of activity (locomotion, grooming, head movements, rearing ...).
-For typical animals, the patterns in Figs. 11b-11d should be seen to confirm good signal quality.
+For typical animals, the patterns in Figs. 13b-13d should be seen to confirm good signal quality.
 The peak intensity/height may change over time depending on the posture (thorax contact with cage floor) as well as the level of consistency of breathing interval over the short time segments used to generate the spectrogram.

-Figure 11: Spectrogram examples: (a) Empty cage (b) Mouse in a cage with fundamental spectral peaks seen between 2.5 and 3.5 Hz in periods of low activity (c) Rat in a cage with fundamental spectral peaks around 2 Hz seen in periods of low activity. (d) Mouse in a cage with spectral peaks seen near 3 Hz over most of the low activity regions.
+Figure 13: Spectrogram examples: (a) Empty cage (b) Mouse in a cage with fundamental spectral peaks seen between 2.5 and 3.5 Hz in periods of low activity (c) Rat in a cage with fundamental spectral peaks around 2 Hz seen in periods of low activity. (d) Mouse in a cage with spectral peaks seen near 3 Hz over most of the low activity regions.